6.3 Major Intervention Models and Mechanisms of Change

 Third-waveChange relationship to internal experienceMindfulness, acceptance, values action

-Humanistic and experiential approaches emphasize the therapeutic relationship, empathy, congruence, unconditional positive regard, emotional processing, meaning, and client agency.
-These approaches are especially associated with respect for subjective experience and conditions that support growth.
-They are not passive listening alone; skilled reflection and experiential work can be active and focused.
+Humanistic and experiential approaches (person-centered, emotion-focused) emphasize the relationship, empathy, congruence, and unconditional positive regard (Carl Rogers), plus emotional processing and meaning.
+They are not passive listening; skilled reflection and experiential tasks can be active and focused.

-Family and couples approaches conceptualize symptoms within relational systems.
-A child's disruptive behavior may be maintained by inconsistent reinforcement, parental conflict, school stress, or family roles.
-A couples intervention may target communication, emotion regulation, attachment needs, problem solving, and interaction cycles rather than treating each partner in isolation.
+Family and couples approaches locate symptoms in relational systems.
+A child's disruptive behavior may be maintained by inconsistent reinforcement, parental conflict, or family roles; couples work targets communication, emotion regulation, attachment needs (as in emotionally focused therapy), and negative interaction cycles rather than each partner in isolation.

-Third-wave behavioral approaches include acceptance and commitment therapy, dialectical behavior therapy, mindfulness-based approaches, and related models.
-They often focus on acceptance, values, mindfulness, emotion regulation, distress tolerance, interpersonal effectiveness, and changing the function of thoughts rather than debating every thought's literal accuracy.
+Third-wave behavioral models include acceptance and commitment therapy (ACT), dialectical behavior therapy (DBT), and mindfulness-based cognitive therapy (MBCT).
+They emphasize acceptance, values-guided action, mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness, and they change the function of thoughts (cognitive defusion) rather than debating literal accuracy.
+DBT is the first-line evidence-based treatment for chronic suicidality and borderline personality patterns.

 Use this model-matching checklist: